nest-desktop/nest-desktop/docs/index.rst

 NEST Desktop is a web-based GUI application for NEST Simulator, an advanced simulation tool for the computational neuroscience.

-The app enables the rapid construction, parametrization, and instrumentation of neuronal network models.

 It's so great that you want to use NEST Desktop!

-You can tryout NEST Desktop as a restricted `live demo <https://nest-desktop.github.io/app>`__ without the simulation backend.

 |br|